 The State Transportation Improvement Program (STIP) funds are funded by fuel excise taxes, which under SB 1 are adjusted annually to offset inflation.
 The STIP consists of two types of funds: Regional Improvement Program (RIP) and Interregional Improvement Program (IIP) funds.
 The RIP funds are available for capacity projects and are 75% of the STIP funds.
 The remaining 25% of the STIP funds are IIP and are available for capacity projects on the State regional road system and for Intercity Rail projects.
 VCTC, as the Regional Transportation Planning Agency (RTPA) is responsible for proposed project selection of RIP while Caltrans is responsible for proposed IIP project selection.
 Both programs must be approved and allocated by the California Transportation Commission (CTC).
 As a subset of the STIP program, VCTC can claim up to 5% in planning, programming, and monitoring (PPM) funds for administrative purposes.
 The County's share of STIP funds is published by the CTC and then VCTC nominates projects to come from the County share.
-VCTC has claimed STIP funds for the Lewis Road Project in previous budgets, but this budget includes \$0 in STIP funds.
+The VCTC budget contains \$0 in STIP funds.